icdfa/soc-training-program/Module-1/Labs/Week-2-Lab-Home-Lab-Setup.md

 # Week 2 Lab: Home Lab Setup

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Install and configure VirtualBox for a SOC home lab
+- Set up and configure pfSense as a firewall
+- Deploy Splunk as a SIEM for log management
+- Configure target machines to send logs to Splunk

 ## Objective

 To build a virtual SOC home lab with a pfSense firewall, a Splunk SIEM, and target machines.